modeset/-deprecated-utensils/app/assets/components/drop/readme.md

 than a `display: none|block` to allow screen readers to still discover the inner content.

-Drop is an extension of `Togglable`.

-Drop requires the `menu` component.
+Drop requires the `menu` component for styles.

 ```sass
 @import utensils/components/drop/drop